backupbrew/switchbrew/USB services.md

 buffer and a string ("usb") in the second buffer.

 When the strlen output for the second buffer is \>=0x40, size 0x40 is used instead for copying the string.
+This is the interface name, it's not sent over USB.

 Returns an error when [\#BindDevice](#BindDevice "wikilink") wasn't used.